lluispalerm/QuestSystem/README.md

 When you update and finish an objective there is a save system (By default is disabled in the editor because its alredy saved on the scriptable assets).

 ## Code documentation
-If you want to modify or contribute to this tool check the wiki for more information: wiki
+If you want to modify or contribute to this tool check the wiki for more information: https://github.com/lluispalerm/QuestSystem/wiki